luispinto23/simple-task-api/README.md

 ### Requirements

-You are developing a software to account for maintenancetasks performed during a working day.
-This applicationhas two types of users (Manager, Technician).
+You are developing a software to account for maintenance tasks performed during a working day.
+This application has two types of users (Manager, Technician).

-The technician performs tasks and is only able tosee, create or update his own performed tasks.
+The technician performs tasks and is only able to see, create or update his own performed tasks.
-The manager can see tasks from all the technicians,delete them, and should be notified when some techperformsa task.
+The manager can see tasks from all the technicians,delete them, and should be notified when some tech performs a task.

-A task has a summary (max: 2500 characters) and adate when it was performed, the summary from the taskcancontain personal information.
+A task has a summary (max: 2500 characters) and a date when it was performed, the summary from the task can contain personal information.

 #### Notes

-- If you don’t have enough time to complete the testyou should prioritize complete features ( with tests) over many features.
+- If you don’t have enough time to complete the test you should prioritize complete features ( with tests) over many features.
-- We’ll evaluate security, quality and readability ofyour code
+- We’ll evaluate security, quality and readability of your code
 - This test is suitable for all levels of developers,so make sure to prove yours

 ### Development